Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 Programming
 ========
-For this section the first thing you need to do is install [Arduino IDE](https://www.arduino.cc/en/software).
+For this section the first thing you need to do is installing [Arduino IDE](https://www.arduino.cc/en/software).
 Install the latest version from their official website.

 For in depth learning, please complete
 [this course](https://lab.waziup.io/courses/5_5hHxJIBIk?topic=0).

-Advanced topics: Communication Protocols, Calibration
+Advanced topics: Communication Protocols
 ======
-# Communication Protocols

 Both wired and wireless communication protocols are subsets of the communication protocols.
 To guarantee the efficient transport of data to the designated location, the communication protocol specifies the format that the data unit uses, the information and meaning that the information unit should have, the connection mode, and the timing when the information is delivered and received.

 ### Wireless Protocols